This is a guest post by Jonathan Siddharth, CEO of Turing. Read more about Jonathan at the bottom of the post, and check out the Turning blog here.

 There’s an orthogonal addition to onboarding, which I didn't even touch upon that I would call legal onboarding in terms of compliance.
 You’ll save yourself and your company from future headaches if you make sure that any new hire has completed any forms and that you’re aware of any regulations specific to that person or the country where they reside.
 Also, decide if your company needs any confidentiality or IP assignment agreements.
 If this expertise is outside the skills within your organization, it’s a good idea to invest in the services of a company that specializes in navigating what can be tricky territory.
 At Turing, we like remote.com for this service.

 As part of our communications onboarding process, we also deal with the somewhat mundane details of provisioning the new hire with all the technology that the team uses.
-This practice should include setting up the developer’s email and ensuring they have access to the company’s Github account, Slack channels, Trello, Jira, Google Docs, Zoom, and any other mission-critical software you expect the developer to use as part of their workflow.
-Think through security, access privileges, mailing lists, and anything else your company relies on to operate efficiently.
+This practice should include setting up the developer's email and ensuring they have access to the company's Github account, Slack channels, Trello, Jira, Google Docs, Zoom, and any other mission-critical software you expect the developer to use as part of their workflow.
+Think through security, access privileges, mailing lists, and anything else in the company workflow that is needed for developers to operate efficiently.

 Another part of setting your new hire up for success includes making sure they know about staff meetings, company-wide meetings that this person has to attend, and critical Slack channel subscriptions.
 Also, communicate to your developer what your company culture looks like and what’s unique about your company.
 By making sure that all these types of nuts and bolts are tight enough, your new hire will be more confident in their interactions with their team, and they’ll integrate more fully into your company from day one.